sumedhsp/Sign-Language-Recognition/README.md

 ## Running the Project
 ### Training
 - To train the model, use one of the training scripts.
-For example: python train_vanilla_v1_2000.py
+For example:
+  `python train_vanilla_v1_2000.py`

 ### Testing
 - To evaluate the model, use one of the testing scripts.
-For example: python test_vanilla_v1_2000.py
+For example:
+  `python test_vanilla_v1_2000.py`

 ## Notes
-- Ensure the Vision/ and configfiles/ folders contain necessary configuration files for the model and preprocessing pipeline.
+- Ensure the preprocess/ and configfiles/ folders contain necessary configuration files for the model and preprocessing pipeline.

 - If you encounter any issues, verify that all dependencies are installed and that the dataset and weights are correctly placed.